CloudMile/hello_gae/README.md

 This is a project for _Getting Start for GAE_

+## UPDATE
+- [20190701] update to GAE runtime go111

 ## Clone This Project
 ```shell
 git clone git@github.com:CloudMile/hello_gae.git
 ```

-You can checkout the different branch to different chapter.
+You can checkout the different branch to different chapter.

 - Part 1 HelloWorld
   - `git checkout origin hello-world`